gajus/slonik/README.md

 > });
 > ```
 > In this example, the query is executed using the `connection` that is not associated with the transaction.
 This is unsafe because the query is not part of the transaction and will not be rolled back if the transaction is aborted.
+> This behaviour can be disabled by setting `dangerouslyAllowForeignConnections` to `true` in the `ClientConfiguration`.

 ### Protecting against unsafe value interpolation